nite1017/css-landing-page/README.md

-README

-This is a quick little landing page project for the Odin project.
-It'll include HTML and CSS (using flexbox) strictly.
+This is a quick little landing page project using HTML and CSS Flexbox only.

+The purpose of this is to practice using Flexbox and the different ways to manipulating divs on a webpage.